HariSekhon/Nagios-Plugins/README.md

 The MongoDB Perl driver from CPAN doesn't seem to compile properly on RHEL5 based systems.
 PyMongo rewrite was considered but the extensive library of functions results in better code quality for the Perl plugins, it's easier to just upgrade your OS to RHEL6.

-The MongoDB Perl driver does compile on RHEL6 but is a small bug in the Readonly CPAN module that the MongoDB CPAN module uses.
+The MongoDB Perl driver does compile on RHEL6 but there is a small bug in the Readonly CPAN module that the MongoDB CPAN module uses.
 When it tries to call Readonly::XS, a MAGIC_COOKIE mismatch results in the following error:
 ```
 Readonly::XS is not a standalone module.
 You should not use it directly. at /usr/local/lib64/perl5/Readonly/XS.pm line 34.
 ```